NKI-CCB/imfusion/docs/getting_started.rst

 For building a reference, the following files are required:

-    - The reference genome sequence, (fasta file).
+    - The reference genome sequence (fasta file)
-    - The reference gene features.
-(GTF file, adhering to Ensembl's GTF format).
+    - The reference gene features (GTF file, adhering to Ensembl's GTF format)
-    - The transposon sequence (fasta file).
+    - The transposon sequence (fasta file)
-    - The transposon features file (tab-separated file).
+    - The transposon features file (tab-separated file)

 The transposon feature file describes the locations of the splice-donor and splice-acceptor sites that are present in the transposon.
 The file should